-Florida Housing is Generally Improving
+Florida Housing is Generally Improving...

-Building permit activity, an indicator of new construction, is back in positive territory, showing strong (36.6%) calendar year growth in 2012.
-While still robust, data for the 2013 calendar year indicates that the increase in permits (33.4%) was slightly below the prior year.
-Despite the strong percentage growth in both years, the level is still low by historic standards.
-Preliminary residential data for the 2014 calendar year indicates slowing (but still positive) activity; calendar year-to-date activity through February 2015 is running above last year for the same period; single family data is higher (+7.18 percent) than last year's data at the same point in time.
+Single-Family building permit activity, an indicator of new construction, is back in positive territory, showing strong growth in both the 2012 and 2013 calendar years (32.3% and 31.3%, respectively).
+Despite the strong percentage growth in both years, the level is still low by historic standards, and final data for the 2014 calendar year reveals significantly slowing (but still positive) activity-posting only 1.6% growth over the prior year.
+However, calendar year-to-date activity through April 2015 is running well above last year for the same period; single family data is higher (+12.38 percent) than last year's data at the same point in time.

-2013 Building Permit Activity Relative to the County's Peak during the Period 2000-2007
+2014 Building Permit Activity Relative to the County's Peak during the Period 2000-2007 the same number when compared to 2013.

-Existing Home

-Sales Volume

-In 2014

-Exceeded Its

-2005 Peak;

-2015 Set To Do

-the Same...
+Existing Home Sales Volume In 2014 Exceeded Its 2005 Peak; 2015 Performing Even Better...